 Swiss Alps Bernina Express Rail Tour from Milan

-Hop aboard the kid-friendly train especially designed to climb the steep Alps easily and it makes for an exciting ride.
+Hop aboard the kid-friendly train designed to climb the steep Alps easily, making for an exciting ride.
 Passengers take a motorcoach from Milan to Tirano in the foothills of the Swiss Alps to board the Bernina Express for the ride with a guide along the Bernina Pass to St. Moritz.

 Enjoy spectacular views of mountains and glacier lakes, plus free time to explore fabulous St. Moritz.